Wildhoney/ngDroplet/README.md

 ### HTTP Success w/ Regex

-HTTP status codes can also be define using regular expressions &ndash; all that you need to do is pass in `RegExp` objects in the array of status codes.
+HTTP status codes can also be defined using regular expressions &ndash; all that you need to do is pass in `RegExp` objects in the array of status codes.

 For example to assert that every `2**` HTTP status code is valid, you can specify it like so: